thatboyreegan/airbnb-clone-project/README.md

 ## Overview

 The project is about designing, building and deploying a booking and management system based on the desing and implementation of AirBNB.
-This application will enable users to view available property listings and  book a property listing for a set preriod of time.
+This application will enable users to view available property listings and  book a property for a set preriod of time.

 The goals of this project include but are not restricted to:
  -Aiding in the understanding of the design process for the client-side of a web app.
  -Providing an avenue for learning how to adhere to designated timelines and milestones.
  -Availing the opportunity to learn new frontend frameworks.
  -Providing an opportunity to familiarize oneself with one's role in a development team.
  -Building a bookings and management system that matches industry standards and is able to cater to the user's needs.

  ### Techstack